Building Capabilities: Thinking about tasks, constraints and capacities.

 How do we account for different contexts, goals and abilities?

 One of the first issues Andrew focused on was how do we make sense of human abilities?
-Who else has tried to map out all the different and amazing things we can do?

 In the post war era there were all sorts of organisation attempts to create taxonomies of human abilities.
 EA Fleishman derived a framework with 52 abilities which has been adopted by labor statistics organisations as an attempt to operationalise human abilities through the lens of of vocations.